influxdata/telegraf/plugins/processors/snmp_lookup/README.md

   ## elapses if tags are needed they will be retrieved again.
   # cache_ttl = "8h"

+  ## Minimum time between requests to an agent in case an index could not be
+  ## resolved.
+If set to zero no request on missing indices will be triggered.
+  # min_time_between_updates = "5m"

   ## List of tags to be looked up.
   [[processors.snmp_lookup.tag]]
     ## Object identifier of the variable as a numeric or textual OID.